Render Studio Examples and Resources

 -

-Apply an appropriate environment for the fence background (Autumn park in this example):
+In the Environment library, locate and apply an appropriate environment for the fence background (Autumn park in this example):

 Alternatively, the fence could be modeled as a surface instead of a rectangle.
 This avoids the process of using the transparency to hide the other rectangle sides.
 However; depending on how the surface is modeled, Render Studio may see this surface as a 6 sided rectangle, and the pattern may not appear correct.